Cycling Slovakia – Why it Should Be Your Next Destination

 Road 66 near Tisovec

 From Poprad, the main road leading up the Lesser Tatras is again the 66.
 Luckily though, that is way quieter here.
-The steep slopes you’re going to face for the next 13km climb (from 600 to 1,060msl, up to 12%), will rid the road from most trucks and cars, leaving you to a beautiful forested road.
+The steep slopes you’re going to face for the next 13km climb (from 600 to 1,060msl, up to 12%), will rid the road of most trucks and cars, leaving you with a beautiful forested road.

-Just after Telgart, you can choose if to continue on the crests along the road 66, or hitting the quick descent south on the 531, towards Muran, Tisovec, and eventually all the way to the Hungarian border.
+Just after Telgart, you can choose to continue on the crests along road 66, or hit the quick descent south on the 531, towards Muran, Tisovec, and eventually all the way to the Hungarian border.

 If you have time, feel good, and are actually enjoying cycling Slovakia, we recommend exploring the Low Tatras a bit more, we ourselves chose to get quickly to the Danube and we regret it a bit.

-From Tisovec on, the road gets less and less interesting, hitting the Great Hungarian Plain in Lucenec (forgettable city).
-From Lucenec there are several quite but not exciting roads leading to the shores of the Danube, whether you want to cross in Hungary for a short while (as we did, see map) or stay in Slovakia you’ll always stay on the flats.
+From Tisovec on, the road gets less and less interesting, hitting the Great Hungarian Plain in Lucenec (a forgettable city).
+From Lucenec there are several quiet but not exciting roads leading to the shores of the Danube, whether you want to cross in Hungary for a short while (as we did, see map) or stay in Slovakia you’ll always stay on the flats.

 4 – The Danube River Cycling Path, from Vac to Bratislava – 200km